-Maybe you’ve decided to invest more in renovations this summer, or you’ve recently bought a new car, or you have tuition to pay in the fall.
-No matter your reason, for those on a budget this season, here are some low-cost last-minute getaway options before the leaves start to turn, as well as some ways you can prepare for a dream holiday next year.
+Maybe you’ve decided to invest more in renovations this summer, or you’ve recently bought a new car, or you have tuition to pay in the fall, or you’ve realized how poorly the Loonie has been converting to USD as of lately.
+No matter your reason, for those on a budget this season, here are some low-cost last-minute ways to vacation before the leaves start to turn, as well as some ways you can prepare for a dream holiday next year.

 Stay put and see the sights